arunabhdas/Django-Starter-Kit/docs/postgres.rst

     echo "Done"

     sudo su - postgres
-    createuser --createdb fmr
+    createuser --createdb dummy
-    # create new db fmr, which will contain our application schema.
+    # create new db dummy, which will contain our application schema.
-    createdb -T template_postgis fmr
+    createdb -T template_postgis dummy

 GUI tools, not needed on server